gilbarbara/disable-scroll/README.md

 ```

 ### .off()
-Re-enable page scrolling and remove the listeners.
+Re-enable page scrolling and destroy the listeners.

 ---